BlockhostOfficial/ddos-prot-mc-servers/README.md

 - Lack of information on the website

 ### For home hosting
 You have more locations than TCPShield.
-UK Location available.
+UK Location is available.

 ### For dedicated servers
-In my opinion MCShield isn't really a DDos Protection for professionals at the moment but you could give it a try, the number of locations can let you choose a server anywhere in the world.
+In my opinion, MCShield isn't really a DDoS Protection for professionals at the moment but you could give it a try, the number of locations can let you choose a server anywhere in the world.

 # CosmicGuad
-Used by few big networks too, but to save money, for example 2b2t disables A LOT of packets in their queue server.
+Used by a few big networks too, but to save money, for example, 2b2t disables A LOT of packets in their queue server.

 Website: https://cosmicguard.com
 More info: https://www.peeringdb.com/net/21075

-Locations: Dallas, LA, Reston, Secaucus, Amsterdam, London and Maidenhead.
+Locations: Dallas, LA, Reston, Secaucus, Amsterdam, London, and Maidenhead.

 ### For home hosting
-UK Location available.
+UK Location is available.

 ### For dedicated servers
-You could protect your pebblehost dedicated server with CosmicGuard I guess?
+You could protect your PebbleHost dedicated server with CosmicGuard I guess?

 ### Pros
-- Custom built 1Tbps DDoS Protection (EDIT: You get null routed if the attack is 500Gb or more)
+- Custom-built 1Tbps DDoS Protection (EDIT: You get null routed if the attack is 500Gb or more)
 - You are charged for what you actually use
 - Geyser Support